 |Heraldry in your pocket!|

 How often have you read about or seen a 'family crest' or heard a coat of arms referred to as a crest?

-In heraldry a crest and a coat of arms are separate, but connected things, they are not synonymous.
+In heraldry a crest and a coat of arms are separate, distinct, different but connected things, they are not and never were synonymous.
 Technically the arms comprise everything shown on the shield, which may be held up by supporters (heraldic beasts or humans) and is surmounted by a helm.

 The crest is a unique combination of objects e.g., a sword held by a bent arm, that is placed on top of a helm and usually fixed to it with a wreath (also called a torse) or occasionally with a coronet.
 The helm upon which the crest is displayed is placed above the shield of the arms, although it's often the case that the crest is omitted as is the case for my digital avatar on this blog.